samirak93/iCXMedia_DS/readme.md

 #### Classification on features vs target label (cluster)

-Since we've the created an unsupervised clusters/groups of children, we can use that as a label to create a classification model which can be used to classify future patients.
+Since we've the created an unsupervised clusters/groups of children, we can use that as a label to train a classification model which can be used to classify new patients.
+The cluster labels are now the target labels and the existing features from TSVD are the features.

 We've a good class balance in this scenario.
 In case we don't have proper class balance, we can use an algorithm's inbuilt class balance penalty or use additional methods like `SMOTE` to impute